-BPO Out of the Box: Virtual Version is a traveling music video series that highlights the beauty of WNY, showcases the talent of our musicians, recognizes the inspirational and healing power of music, and celebrates the resilient spirit of the City of Good Neighbors.
+BPO Out of the Box is a traveling music video series that highlights the beauty of Western New York, features its architectural gems and showcases the talent of our musicians.
 Click to watch each video in the series below.
 Check back for new releases!

 One of Western New York’s historic gems glistens in the warmth of the setting sun as musicians from the Buffalo Philharmonic Orchestra perform in the majestic architecture of Graycliff, the Lake Erie summer home of Buffalonian Darwin D. Martin and his wife, Isabelle.
 Amy Glidden (violin), Kate Holzemer (viola), Eva Herer (cello), and Henry Ward (oboe), perform Mozart’s Oboe Quartet in F major as the summer solstice envelops the landmark designed by Frank Lloyd Wright.